wei170/wei170.github.io-hugo/content/blog/cellular-drone.md

 8. AT&T
 	I run all experiments in the AT&T network.

 [Cellular Drone Project Development](/blog/cellular-drone-development) is the blog focused on the details of the development.
+If you are interested in how I implemented all these, go check it out.

 ### Network Communication